Ryan-Martin22/Eatopia23/README.md

 ## **Site Owner Goals**

-* Provide the user with and easy to use professional website.
+* Provide the user with an easy to use professional website.
 * Interact with recipes the may be interested in.
 * Provide recipes for users that are budget friendly.